 Adults (18 years and over) must provide ID:

-- addresses and dates of birth must match exactly between all ID provided & information given when booking a visit and Information given by the prisoner on his contact list.
+- Addresses and Dates of Birth must match throughout all ID provided and any information given when booking a visit or by the prisoner on his contact list.

 - Children (under 18 years)

 - From 1st February all visitors under the age of 18 will require a FULL BIRTH CERTIFICATE to enter the prison.
 No other form of identification will be acceptable